S&P 500 closes slightly higher as stimulus hopes lift cyclical stocks

 By Stephen Culp

 Financial, industrial and energy stocks gave the biggest boosts to the bellwether S&P 500 and blue-chip Dow as investors pivoted back to cyclicals.
-A drop in tech shares pulled the Nasdaq lower.
+The march upward lost steam late in the session, and a drop in tech shares pulled the Nasdaq lower.

 "Economically sensitive areas are doing very well today," said Peter Tuz, president of Chase Investment Counsel in Charlottesville, Virginia.
 "My guess is it's because of the stimulus here and in Europe and decent earnings reports from a variety of different companies."